 Food Leader Certificate Program

-The Food Leader Certificate Program teaches emerging food leaders to grow their own food, learn about the food system, and lead food projects in their communities.
-Food Leaders who complete the full program will graduate with a formal certificate.
+The Food Leader Certificate Program provides professional and personal leadership development by equipping emerging food leaders to grow their own food, learn about the food system, and lead food projects in their communities.
+Upon completion of the program, Food Leaders will be presented with a formal Food Leader certificate.

 "I have a Master's in Education - Professional Development.
 In one weekend The Food Leader Certificate Program achieved greater success than I experienced in two years pursuing this degree.
 They know where they want to go, know how to get you there, and most importantly, know how to win emotional commitment of the individuals to a common vision with complete freedom of individual projects.
 If you have a heart for connecting with food and community, I would say, do not miss this retreat and leadership program." -Valerie Vervoort, Stoughton, 2014-15 Food Leader

 Every Food Leader is required to articulate his or her own food story as part of the graduation ceremony at the end of the year.
 Storytelling is one of the most powerful tools in a community organizer's toolbox.
 Stories help us build bonds of community, they heighten emotional response, and are an effective, memorable means of communicating.
 That's why we spend so much time encouraging our Food Leaders to develop a compelling narrative of their own journeys towards more sustainable, healthy, and just relationships with food.

 Here's what people are saying about the FLCP!

 “Participating in the VGI Food Leadership program was a dream come true for me.
 Spending time with this network of optimistic leaders in our state was inspiring, uplifting, and energizing.
 Gave me hope for our future.
 I LOVE YOU GUYS & GALS!!!” - Kim Diaz, 2016 Food Leader